simongeilfus/Cinder-Gx/README.md

 #### RendererGx / prepareEngine

+`RendererGx` exposes a few of the underlying structures through both member and free functions such as `getImmediateContext`, `getRenderDevice` or `getSwapChain`.
+Hopefully this would be for more advanced use cases and convenience paths should take care of frequent uses.

 Currently there's very little options exposed to `RendererGx` apart from the API backend.
 I've added a `prepareEngine` callback to access the engine option after the API choice has been done.
 I think this is to be able to react to potential fallback on platforms that don't necessarely support VK or DX12.
 It currently has to be implemented as a free or static function just like `prepareSettings`.

 #### DearImGui